-The biological insurance coverage for 11 stallions only (2019: 73 bloodstocks and 12 stallions), for the year is approximately AUD10,360,000 (2019: AUD 25,031,000 and AUD13,360,000 respectively), which is covered 217.7% (2019: 185.68% and 212.10% respectively) of their book values.
+The biological insurance coverage for 9 stallions (2020: 11 stallions), for the year is approximately AUD7,040,000 (2020: AUD10,360,000), which is covered 936.2% (2020: 217.7%) of their book values.

 In the opinion of directors, the above policies are effective and sufficient against the financial risk arising from biological assets.
 There is no restriction on the title of biological assets owned by the Group and there is no commitment for acquisition of additional biological assets at the end of reporting period.
 The management is regularly reviewing the portfolio of biological assets to maximize the return.
 The fair value of the biological assets measured at the reporting date on a recurring basis, categorised into the three-level fair value hierarchy as defined in HKFRS 13 Fair Value Measurement.
 The biological assets of the Group are classified as level 3 under the fair value hierarchy.
+During the years ended 31 March 2021 and 2020, there were no transfers between Levels 1 and 2, or transfers into or out of Level 3.